How to travel further with flexible reward points

-Explore credit card reward programs that offer more flexible points than frequent flyer schemes so you can get greater value from travel rewards.
+Explore credit card reward programs that offer more flexible points than frequent flyer schemes so you can get the best value.

 While frequent flyer programs are a popular way to earn points for flights, upgrades or other travel perks, they are not the only option.
 Credit card reward programs such as American Express Membership Rewards or NAB Rewards also earn points that offer more flexible rewards.